YiWangVanier/Programming1/Project/FinalProject.md

 Submission:

-Please create UML class diagram for the following project.
-Send a `.md` file with only the link of your class diagram on Visual Paradigm.
-The student number and the student name MUST be added as text in the class diagram.

-There is no need to upload any source code for this assignment.

-Knowledge Points of This Assignment:

-1. UML class diagram
-2. Association
-3. Aggregation
-4. Composition
+A `public` git repository must be created and maintained for the final project.
+Git comments history and `README` file will be evaluated.

+A `.md` file with the link to the git repository should be submitted.

 ## Class1